mikerobeson/Misc_Code/SILVA_to_RDP/README.md

     well as my [trick](https://groups.google.com/d/msg/qiime-forum/KEvXuLwJB70/LEaY4N9JXucJ) on how to quickly make a representative sequence file based on the SILVA aligned fasta files.

-7) Remove the OTU ID labels so that the FASTA IDs match the taxonomy file IDs.
+7) Remove the OTU ID labels from the OTU FASTA (representative sequence) headers so that they match the taxonomy file IDs from Step 3.
 Use the script [fix_fasta_labels.py](https://gist.github.com/walterst/f5c619799e6dc1f575a0) from [@walterst](https://gist.github.com/walterst) on your OTU FASTA file so that they match the actual representative sequence ID in the SILVA database (e.g. remove the OTU ID label).
     Now you can use the unaligned OTU FASTA files and the taxonomy file for [assign_taxonomy.py](http://qiime.org/scripts/assign_taxonomy.html)